 November - December

 Epcot International Festival of the Holidays - Candlelight Processional (Epcot) — Nov.
-22- Dec.
-30
+29 - Dec.
+30, 2019

 Epcot International Festival of the Holidays - Candlelight Processional takes place each winter in Epcot's World Showcase.
 Storytellers from many of the countries, such as Father Christmas at the United Kingdom pavilion, recount holiday customs from their respective countries.
 Guests can also have their picture made with Santa and Mrs. Claus at the American Adventure Pavilion.

-Sunset Season's Greetings (Disney's Hollywood Studios) — Nov.
-8, 2018 - Jan 6, 2019
+Sunset Season's Greetings (Disney's Hollywood Studios) — Nov. to Dec.
+2019

 Debuting in 2017, Sunset Season's Greetings lights up Tinseltown as snow falls.
 Sunset Boulevard twinkles as favorite faces come to life.
 Look above as the billboards begin to move into motion and tell a tale — brought to you by iconic characters sharing their love for the season.
 Look down to see the Hollywood Tower Hotel come to "light" as it tells the stories of these characters.

 Holidays at Disney Springs is a special event that replaced Festival of the Seasons at Downtown Disney (the previous name for the entertainment area).
 It offers live entertainment, festive decor and fun photo ops.
-You also have the opportunity to meet Santa at a new location across from Ghiradelli Ice Cream and Chocolate Shop.
+You also have the opportunity to meet Santa at a new location across from Ghirardelli Ice Cream and Chocolate Shop.
 There are holiday carolers, Toy Soldier stilt walkers and street performers.
 Dance the night away at a holiday dance party.